MehdiAziz01/cse15l-lab-reports/LabReport4.md

 ![image](Step4)

 # Step 5
-Steps taken: I went to github on browser, forked the repository, then I clicked the copy on the `ssh` url, and went to vs code and did `git clone ctrl v`.
+Steps taken: I went to github on browser, forked the repository, then I clicked the copy on the `ssh` url, and went to vs code and did `git clone <ctrl v>`.

-Explanation: I ran the first and second command to fork it, and the third because I needed to copy the url and the button was right there easy to access, for the 4th step I opened up vscode and in the terminal I git cloned the repository so I could have access with the files.
+Explanation: I went to the github browser and forked the repository, and the third because I needed to copy the url and the button was right there easy to access, for the 4th step I opened up vscode and in the terminal I git cloned the repository so I could have access with the files.

 ![image](Step5)

 # Step 6
 Steps taken: `ls<enter>, cd lab7/<enter>, ls, cat test.sh<enter>, bash test.sh<enter>`

-Explanation: First step showed me the directories and the lab7 which I wanted to access, I changed directory into lab7 to have access to the folders in lab7 and ls showed me which ones there were.
+Explanation: First step showed me the directories and the `lab7` which I wanted to access, I changed directory into `lab7` to have access to the folders in `lab7` and `ls` showed me which ones there were.
 I did `cat` on the test.sh file to see what was in that directory and there were test lines for me to run my code with.
 Then I run `test.sh` with bash and this the output that got printed was the output in my screenshot.

 ![image](Step6)

 # Step 7
 Steps taken: `ls<enter>,cat ListExamples.java<enter>,vim ListExamples.java<enter>`

 Explanation: This opened up my directories and the `cat ListExamples.java` printed me everything that the file contained inside of the terminal.
-I then did `Vim ListExamples.java` to open up the virtual machine on that file which I wanted to edit.
+I then did `vim ListExamples.java` to open up the virtual machine on that file which I wanted to edit.

 ### Below is an image of the code previous to being fixed.